jkoelker/python-nest/README.rst

     print napi.structures[0].weather.current.datetime.tzinfo

-In the API all temperature values are in degrees celsius.
+FIXME In the API, temperatures are in  all temperature values are in degrees celsius.
 Helper functions for conversion are in the `utils` module:

 .. code-block:: python